Getting Rid of Rodents (Rats and Mice)

 1. Eliminate food and water sources:

-- Keep all garbage in metal containers with tight fitting lids.
+- Keep all garbage in pest proof containers with tight fitting lids.

 - Remove fallen fruit and nuts from your yard.